 If you have not done so already, plan out a partitioned hard drive.
-The default partitioning for Suse Linux Enterprise Server is similar to this:
+The default partitioning for SUSE Linux Enterprise Server is a single file system.
+It is preferable to use a setup similar to the following:

-/ 1 GB

-swap 1xRAM

-/var 1 GB

-/usr 4 GB

-/opt 4 GB
+/ 1 GB swap 1xRAM /var 1 GB /usr 4 GB /opt 4 GB

 /home remaining disk space